projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-cpu-virt.rst

 VMX Initialization
 ******************

-ACRN will attempt to initialize the vCPU's VMCS before its first launch with the host state, execution control, guest state, entry control and exit control, as shown in the table below.
+ACRN attempts to initialize the vCPU's VMCS before its first launch.
+ACRN sets the host state, execution control, guest state, entry control, and exit control, as shown in the table below.

-The table briefly shows how each field got configured.
+The table briefly shows how each field is configured.
-The guest state field is critical for a guest CPU start to run based on different CPU modes.
+The guest state field is critical for running a guest CPU based on different CPU modes.

 For a guest vCPU's state initialization:

--  If it's BSP, the guest state configuration is done in SW load, which could be initialized by different objects:
+-  If it's BSP, the guest state configuration is done in software load, which can be initialized by different objects:

-   -  The Service VM BSP: hypervisor will do context initialization in different SW load based on different boot mode
+   -  Service VM BSP: Hypervisor does context initialization in different software load based on different boot mode

    -  User VM BSP: DM context initialization through hypercall

--  If it's AP, then it will always start from real mode, and the start vector will always come from vlapic INIT-SIPI emulation.
+-  If it's AP, it always starts from real mode, and the start vector always comes from vLAPIC INIT-SIPI emulation.

 .. doxygenstruct:: acrn_regs
    :project: Project ACRN